haplorhine/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ![Image showing the application repository on Render.](../../images/3/r2.png)

-The connection seems to require that the app repository is public.
+The connection can be made by providing the URL to the repository, which has to be public in this case.
+Another option is to give Render access to the repository (which can be private or public) via the Render GitHub App.

 Next we will define the basic configurations.
 If the app is <i>not</i> at the root of the repository the <i>Root directory</i> needs to be given a proper value: